 Students need to experience different ways of learning so they are eager to learn throughout their lives.

 Growing up, Cheryl always wanted to know “Why?”.
 Her curiosity led to a Bachelor’s and Master’s degree followed by 11 years in the Bluewater District of Ontario, teaching Geography, French and French Immersion Geography and History.
-Now, as Assistant Director of Student Life, a Senior Houseparent, teacher and mother of two, Cheryl finds herself explaining “Why?” a lot.
+Now, as Assistant Director of Student Life, teacher and mother of two, Cheryl finds herself explaining “Why?” a lot.